mojzu/sso/docs/manual/06_design.md

 - One feature of sso is providing email/password login, which is probably not considered strong authentication.
 - Audit logging and monitoring via prometheus.

-TODO(refactor): Audit logging and prometheus metrics improvements for detecting account abuse and breaches.
+TODO(feature): Audit logging and prometheus metrics improvements for detecting account abuse and breaches.

 ### 1.2.4